dxx/feignhttp/README.md

 ## Usage

-FeignHttp mark macros on asynchronous functions, you need a runtime for support async/await.
+FeignHTTP mark macros on asynchronous functions, you need a runtime for support async/await.
 You can use [async-std](https://github.com/async-rs/async-std) or [tokio](https://github.com/tokio-rs/tokio).

 async-std: